 Also, Descent 3 has breakable glass.
 Only kinetic weapons can break glass.
 This is required to progress in certain levels.
 See where we're going with this?

 Phantasy Star Online features the Yasminkov series of weapons, the only non-Photon weapons in the game.
 The Yasminkov 9000k is one of the most popular weapons for the ranged class, due to being a Mechgun (which usually barely have ranger greater than melee weapons) with the range of a Rifle (the longest range of any weapon in the game).
 In addition, all of these hit instantly, while the Photon weapons have a slight delay.

-Quake especially Quake Wars, seeing that the Armadillo resembles a Humvee, and Titan resembles a real life M1 Abrams Battle tank, aside from the fact that it has a chain gun on top.
+Quake especially 'Enemy Territory Quake Wars'', seeing that the Armadillo resembles a Humvee, and Titan resembles a real life M1 Abrams Battle tank, aside from the fact that it has a chain gun on top.
 The helicopters are little more futuristic though, along with the computer displays inside the Armadillo, the Trojan, and the MCP.